-The RQC is consisted of 15 research teams in total.
+The RQC will launch three new teams in fiscal 2023, giving it a lineup of 18 research teams in total.
 It is promoting the development of quantum computers with various physics-related teams that cover the superconducting method, the optical method, the semiconductor method and so on, as well as research and development by theoretical teams that cover quantum algorithms, quantum computation theory and other fields.